 What is a “Letter of Recommendation”?

 A letter of recommendation is a communication written by an individual who is selected by the student (“recommender”).
-These letters are considered “confidential” and students do not typically view the letters unless the recommender decides to share.
+These letters are considered confidential, and students do not typically view the letters unless the recommender decides to share.
 The letter is most often sent to the college via the application portal or emailed directly to the admissions office.
-Not all colleges require letters of recommendation, so it is critical that students determine what is expected by each of their schools.
-Students should discuss with their college advisor the best way to leverage their letters of recommendation as part of their application process.
+Not all colleges require letters of recommendation, so students need to determine what is expected by each of their schools.
+Students should discuss with their college advisor the best way to leverage their letters of recommendation as part of their overall application.

 Note that while there are some colleges that do not require any letters at all, they may still accept letters, which can enhance your application and demonstrate your extra effort.
 If you are applying through the Common Application, you can easily check the requirements under RECOMMENDERS.
 It is important to develop your college list early and work from those requirements.

 The goal of a recommendation letter is to humanize you: to tell admissions officials about you as a person, as well as a student, and to describe your character.

 Typically, students request three letters – two from teachers in core academic subjects and one from a counselor or administrator (e.g., school counselor, principal, or dean).
 The recommendation letters should be from educators who know the student well and have taught him or her in the last two years of rigorous academic courses.

 The teacher recommendation is a way to demonstrate that a student cares about learning and is ready to add thoughtful insights and contributions to the classroom and broader community.

 The counselor letter can provide a look into a student’s life, their personal goals or challenges, and any other information that describes a student’s life outside of the classroom.